 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
 Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No 🗆

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "scalerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-Accelerated filer Smaller reporting company Emerging growth company
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company П

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No
+Yes $\square$ No $\square$

 The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant on July 31, 2019, based on the closing price of \$81.98 for shares of the registrant's common stock as reported by the NASDAQ Global Select Market was approximately \$5.7 billion.
-For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2019, the registrant as sourced that a stockholder was an affiliate of the registrant at July 31, 2019 if such stockholder (i) beneficially owned 10% or more of the registrant's capital stock, as determined based on public filings, and/or (ii) was an executive officer or director, or was affiliated with an executive officer or director of the registrant, at July 31, 2019.
+For purposes of determining whether a stockholder was an affiliate of the registrant at July 31, 2019, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2019, the registrant assumed that a stockholder was an affiliate of the registrant at July 31, 2019, the registrant at July 31, 2019.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.